DennieCodes/Med-Guardian/journals/onkur_lal.md

 Today I worked on:

+- I completed the frontend for the medications section and the view for the drug interactions.

+We had an aha moment when we realized that reducerPath needs a capital P and not lower case when working in redux.

+## 11/27/23

+Today I worked on:

 - I completed the frontend for the pharmacies section.

 I had an aha moment when I realized when setting a variable in the backend url routers that it needs to be the same name in the function as well.